AppGambitStudio/serverless-static-site/README.md

 ### Route53 Domain Name Configuration
 For this demo I am using my Namecheap domain name routed to Amazon Route53 so that I can use the HTTPS certification without extra fuss.
 You can follow this link to configure the Namecheap to Route53 redirection and ACM for the SSL certificate.

+To use an ACM certificate with Amazon CloudFront, you must request or import the certificate in the US East (N. Virginia) region.

+Note: Please ensure your S3 bucket name is matching your Domain Name.
+For example, my domain name as `newarc.io`, so I configured my bucket name to be `newarc.io`.

 https://benjamincongdon.me/blog/2017/06/13/How-to-Deploy-a-Secure-Static-Site-to-AWS-with-S3-and-CloudFront/

 ### Deployment